coq/coq/doc/sphinx/language/cic.rst

 canonical way to interpret the informative extraction on an object in that type, such that the elimination on any sort :math:`s` is legal.
 Typical examples are the conjunction of non-informative propositions and the equality.
-If there is an hypothesis :math:`h:a=b` in the local context, it can be used for rewriting not only in logical propositions but also in any type.
+If there is a hypothesis :math:`h:a=b` in the local context, it can be used for rewriting not only in logical propositions but also in any type.